golemcloud/golem/api-gateway-examples/README.md

 This can work in various places.
 However, in some cases, it is important to generate Open API spec for the endpoints that are registered with the worker bridge, and upload it to the gateway so that these endpoints can be further configured for authentication , authorisation, rate limits, caching etc using Gateway console individually.
 This is not a mandatory step, but can be super useful in some cases.

+## API Definition in external API Gateway vs API definition in worker-bridge

+Consider worker-bridge, to a significant extent, as a backend service for free, that can interact with Golem's worker instances and the functions.
+It is therefore easier to integrate worker-bridge to any popular API gateways similar to integrating any backend service to any API Gateways (Tyk, AWS Gateway etc).

+As we know, usually backend service _may_ have their own API definition (most often, it is an OpenAPI Spec).
+Similarly, we _need_ an API definition (that has its own expressive language supports) for worker-bridge to work.
+This is the only way a user/developer can let worker-bridge know which worker instance and function to call for a given request.

+## Why is separate definition document required in worker-bridge as well as Tyk ?
+As mentioned above, if we consider worker-bridge as a backend service, this question can be answered easily.
+Here is an excerpt from Tyk's documentation on a similar aspect:

+> Crucially, the user’s API service remains unaware of the Tyk Gateway’s processing layer, responding to incoming requests as in direct client-to-service communication.
+It implements the API endpoints, resources and methods providing the service’s functionality.
+It can also have its own OpenAPI document to describe and document itself (which is essentially also another name for API definition)

+A backend service can have its own API definition or documentation.
+And at the same time, the reverse proxy configurations may have its own documentation.
+Therefore it is not by surprise, we also have a 2 layer documentation for services backed by API Gateway.
+We are also working on emitting OpenAPI spec from worker-bridge API Definition, which can be used to configure API Gateways.

+## How does worker bridge know which API definition to pick for a given endpoint?

+*X-API-Definition-Id*

+This is by making using of API-ID header in the request.
+Given that the worker bridge is aware of various API definitions, it can pick the right
+API definition for a given request, if the request consist of the knowledge of API-ID as a header.
+It is the responsibility of whoever managing the API Gateway to make sure that the API-ID is configured to be present in the request.
+This can be achieved by using Tyk's middleware injection or transformations, and this is the case with almost all API Gateways.